sagemath/sagewiki_to_gh-2022-10-10/Emacs.md

  * Download sage.el and byte compile it, or download sage.elc.

  * Download python-mode.el and byte compile it, or download python-mode.elc.
-This is highly recommended since it is a <i>vast improvement</i> over editing Python code without a special mode.
+This is highly recommended since it is a vast improvement over editing Python code without a special mode.

 (NOTE: Recent versions of Emacs have their own major mode for Python called [[href="http://cvs.savannah.gnu.org/viewvc/emacs/lisp/progmodes/python.el?root=emacs&view=log python.el]].
 So those with GNU Emacs 22 or 23 shouldn't need python-mode.el.
 The modifications to your .emacs file suggested below will be the same, except you can remove or comment out {{{(load "python-mode")}}}.)